Kludex/fastapi-cookbook/README.md

-# fastapi-cookbook
+# FastAPI CookBook

-The FastAPI CookBook by the FastAPI Expert! 😎
+If you have a suggestion of a recipe, please comment [here](https://github.com/Kludex/fastapi-cookbook/issues/1).